 When Should a Startup Hire Its First HR Person?

-We have worked with a number of companies who have leveraged their office managers to run the standard HR functions – payroll, benefits, onboarding paperwork.
+We have worked with a number of companies who have leveraged their office managers to run the standard HR functions – payroll, benefits, and onboarding paperwork.
 But eventually, the owner needs a strategic people partner.
 Or the office manager reaches their capacity as the workforce reaches critical mass.
 Or the office manager and the owner don’t have the experience or knowledge to run a recruitment process, have a disciplinary conversation with an employee, or create a performance management process.
 That’s when the startup knows it’s time to hire an HR consultant.

 The Importance of Human Resources For Startups